Roger Clarke's Web-Site

 In Ceglowksi (2015), it is suggested that the foundations of the current digital surveillance economy are rotten, and that the current, bloated Internet advertising industry structure will implode.
 This would of course influence processes and industry structure.
 It seems unlikely, however, that such changes would resolve the issues that this paper identifies.
 The rewards arising from targeted advertising based on intensive data about consumers appear to be so large that industry re-structuring is more likely to alter the allocation of benefits to corporations than to cause fundamental change in the practices.

 Another way in which adaptation may occur is through intervention by parliaments or government agencies.
 Some possible regulatory measures are identified in Christl & Spiekermann (2016, pp. 142-143).
 To date, however, parliaments and regulatory agencies have been so meek that the activities of consumer marketers have been subject to very little constraint.
-The US Federal Trade Commission is the most important regulatory agency in the world in this arena, because all of the leading exponents of the digital surveillance economy are domiciled within its jurisdiction.
-A 'Do Not Track' initiative has been skilfully used by the industry for a decade as an excuse for legislative inaction (EPIC 2010, 2015).
+The US Federal Trade Commission is the most important regulatory agency in the world in this arena, because all of the leading exponents of the digital surveillance economy (the FANGS) are domiciled within its jurisdiction.
+A 'Do Not Track' initiative has been skilfully used by the industry for over a decade as an excuse for legislative inaction (EPIC 2010, 2015).
 Yet, even now, the FTC's policy is quite candidly stimulatory of business, and not at all protective of consumer interests (FTC 2009, 2016).